 Be willing to challenge participants to make their thinking visible.
 Great minds like a think.
 Strive to help your speaker or participants to more fully explain the meaning behind the terms they use.
 Words will rarely capture all of the intended meaning, but additional challenge and facilitation can help improve robust understanding, making it easier to build valid and sustaining consensus.

 Whether you are most familiar with the “Five WHYs” or the inquisitive five-year old, ask for proof, evidence, examples, and options to fortify participants’ thinking and their supporting arguments.
 Be especially prepared to challenge adjectives and adverbs, such as ‘quick’ or ‘quality’.
 Ask about their meaning and intent.
-An excellent follow-up question is “How do you measure ____insert adjective or adverb______?”
+An excellent follow-up question is “What is the unit of measurement for insert adjective or adverb______?”

 English is but one of many languages that can be used to build consensus.
 True and valid consensus is not only an English term(s), rather it is also the meaning the participants intends to convey.
 The elusive nature of meaning was captured by Hafez (aka Hafiz) when he penned centuries ago: